Coupler curves of moving graphs and counting realizations of rigid graphs: Introduction

+We want to emphasize that in this article we count the number of realizations over the complex numbers, and thus we obtain in general only an upper bound for the number of \emph{real} realizations (see \citep[Section~8, page~5]{rigid-jack-2018}).

-\textbf{Acknowledgements.} We thank Josef Schicho for inspiring and fruitful discussions.
+\textbf{Acknowledgements.} We thank Josef Schicho for the inspiring and fruitful discussions.
 We thank Matteo Gallet for carefully reading the manuscript and giving useful comments concerning its presentation.
-Niels Lubbes was supported by the Austrian Science Fund (FWF) project~P33003.
-Boulos El Hilany was the first year supported by project P33003 as well and the remaining time by the DFG EL1092/1-1 grant.
-Georg Grasegger was supported by the Austrian Science Fund (FWF) project~P31888.
+We thank the anonymous reviewers for valuable feedback.
+Niels Lubbes was supported by the Austrian Science Fund (FWF): P33003.
+Boulos El Hilany was in his first year supported by P33003 as well, and for the remaining time by the grant DFG EL1092/1-1.
+Georg Grasegger was supported by the Austrian Science Fund (FWF): P31888.

 \textbf{Overview.} In \SEC{main} we start with introducing terminology and conclude with a precise statement of the main result, namely \THM{class}, together with some conjectures and open problems.

 We clarify in \SEC{mainapp} how the main result can be applied to determine the number of realizations of minimally rigid graphs and invariants of coupler curves such as degree and geometric genus.
 In particular, we discuss the correctness and heuristics of an algorithm for computing the number of realizations.
 In \APP{tree} we give a detailed example illustrating the recursive structure of this algorithm.